You’re so close. Your designer has sent over the finished site. It looks good and checks all the boxes you need it to. You’re almost ready to launch.

 7. Check how it looks on mobile.

 A lot of the people that come to your website will be doing so on their mobile devices.
-You have to make sure your website is mobile friendly.
+You have to make sure your website is mobile friendly – if you’re using our mobile website builder, you can mark this box off your list!

 You can start by simply pulling up your website on your own mobile phone and doing some browsing.
 Does it look ok?
 Is it easy to find what you need and move from one page to the next?
 Try filling out a form or making a purchase.
 Was any part of the process difficult to do?